R3bzya/action-wrapper/README.md

 # Action Wrapper

-ActionWrapper is a simple yet flexible action decorator.
+ActionWrapper is a simple and flexible action decorator.

 ## Installation